FRACerqueira/RingBufferPlus/NugetREADME.md

 - Warm up to full capacity before starting application
 - Receive item from buffer with success/failure information and elapsed time for acquisition
 - Sets a time limit for acquiring the item in the buffer
-- Detailed information about operations when the minimum log is Debug
+- Detailed information about operations when the minimum log is Debug/Trace
 - Simple and clear fluent syntax

 ## Installing